Generic Name: pertuzumab (per TOO zoo mab)

 Pertuzumab is a cancer medication that interferes with the growth and spread of cancer cells in the body.

-Pertuzumab may also be used for other purposes not listed in this medication guide.
+Pertuzumab may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about pertuzumab?